 When you need to filter larger amounts of water, the Hyperflow from MSR is compact to fit in your pack, field-maintainable so you can clean it to recover the flow without tools, and filters 3 litres of water per minute.
-It also fits onto wide mouth containers to you can connect it directly to your drink bottle, and combined with a chemical treatment such as Micropur Forte, can make any water source safe to drink.
+It also fits onto wide-mouth containers so you can connect it directly to your drink bottle and, combined with a chemical treatment such as Micropur Forte, this bottle can create safe drinking water from any water source.

-If you want more detail about just what is in the water you are drinking, check out Katadyn’s Safe Drinking Water Guide.
+Want to know more about what’s in the water you’re drinking?
+Check out Katadyn’s Safe Drinking Water Guide.